pinc-official/pinc-docs/docs/Language Features/let-bindings.md

 sidebar_position: 1
 ---

-import Tabs from "@theme/Tabs";
-import TabItem from "@theme/TabItem";

 # Let Bindings

 `let` binds values to names.
-You might know them under the name "variable declarations".
+You might know them under the name "variable declarations". <br />
-Let bindings are by defualt immutable, which means, that they can't be changed after they have been declared.
+Let bindings are immutable by defualt, which means, that they can't be changed after they have been declared.

 ```
 let greeting = "hello!";